MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.24.md

 (ii) We only allow boat fishing.

-(t) *Stone Lakes National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of goose, duck, coot, and moorhen on designated areas of the refuge subject to the following conditions:
+(u) *Stone Lakes National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of goose, duck, coot, and moorhen on designated areas of the refuge subject to the following conditions:

 (i) We allow hunting on Sun River Unit only on Wednesdays and Saturdays from1/2 hour before legal sunrise until 12 p.m. (noon).